Get to know our survivors

 A little ewe lamb that should have been sacrificed at Easter, Miana was able to escape this fate, to discover a gentle life at the Co&xister sanctuary alongside her brothers.
 She is tender, sometimes shy, but curious.
-Miana doesn't trust everyone, but when she does, she becomes a real ball of affection, coming up to them gently to ask for hugs, having only known the hand of humans in the form of restraint.
-Like her brothers, she had her tail cut off and suffered a forced separation from her mother.
+Miana doesn't trust everyone, but when she does, she becomes a real ball of affection, coming up to them gently to ask for hugs, and then never letting go.
+Like her brothers, she had her tail cut off and was forcibly separated from her mother.
 A rough start in life.
 We won't fix that.
 But we will do everything to ensure that she and her brothers live the happiest and most beautiful life possible!